Oakleigh railway station: Description

-Oakleigh railway station the main station in the suburb of Oakleigh.
+Oakleigh station is the main railway station in the suburb of Oakleigh.
 On the north side of the station is Portman Street, and Haughton Road is on the south.
 The station is owned by VicTrack, a state government agency, and is operated by Metro Trains Melbourne.
 The station is approximately 15 kilometres (9.4 mi) or around a 27-minute train ride away from Flinders Street.

 Oakleigh station consists of two side platforms that are connected by a pedestrian subway, previously, platform 1 was an island platform, and the station consisted of three platforms.
 The two platforms have direct station entrances on their adjacent roads, with platform 1 having an entrance on Haughton Road and platform 2 having an entrance on Portman Street.

 There are three car parks at the station.
 Oakleigh station is fully accessible as the subway features lift access and both platform entrances feature ramps.

 History

 19th century

 In 1877, the station opened as the western end of the Gippsland railway line, it received its current location in 1879, when the line was extended to South Yarra railway station.

 In 1883, the track was duplicated from Caulfield to Oakleigh, and in 1891, the line was duplicated to Dandenong.

 In 1888, the Rosstown line opened, with Oakleigh being the eastern terminus.
-Two years later, the outer circle line opened from Oakleigh to Waverley Road station.
+Two years later, the Outer Circle line opened from Oakleigh to Waverley Road station.